San Angelo State Park

 (round trip)

-Easy This easy loop is near the campground and passes by the birdwatching blind.
+Easy This easy loop is near the campground and passes by the birdwatching blind and bison and longhorn viewing area.
 Hiking only.

 Red Dam Loop 0.8 mi.